mkpgtr/NudgeAPI_MYSQL/readme.md

 6. Upload & Update Event Images
 7. Error Handling (Although I'm still checking at which places I have missed handling errors)

+### New status code I used for the first time :

+1. 409 : 409 status code means CONFLICT.
+I used it when I had to throw an error message when something is already existing.
+When a NUDGE is already existing about an EVENT, then there is no need to add another NUDGE about that same event.
+Right? that's when I felt it is appropriate to use status code 409.

 ### Features pending(work in progress):

 1. Get single nudge